 Alongside the introduction of disposable nappies, with their “feel-dry” chemical gels, various children’s doctors along the way have suggested parents “wait for readiness”10.
 But the evidence base for this approach is flawed.
 A key piece of research used to frighten parents into taking the “wait till ready” approach actually relates to children with constipation – not all kids!
 11. Another prominent doctor who advocated for the so-named “child-directed method” was subsequently employed by Pampers 12.
 Does that sound impartial to you?

 Somehow, along the way, the advice became to let the child decide when to potty train.
 Now, I’ve only got two kids but I already know that their sense of when things should happen is not always rational, or even reasonable.
-I took matters into my own hands, and guess what?
+Children need direction and potty training is something that should be parent led, not baby led.
 Both used potty from birth with no ill effects, and my eldest was out of nappies for good by 20 months (day and night).
 You can read the research yourself, and I promise you will not find any scientific literature showing that helping your baby use a potty from birth is harmful.

 Won’t potty training “early” cause problems?

 Confused and well-meaning parents are now waiting longer than ever to start potty training their babies.
-However, recent research has demonstrated that a gentle parent-led approach to potty training actually helps avoid problems such as constipation in the long run 13.
+But remember this is mainly due to propaganda by the disposable nappy companies, rather than a basis in anything scientific.
+Recent research has demonstrated that a gentle parent-led approach to potty training actually helps avoid problems such as constipation in the long run 13.
 Perhaps it is time that we re-calculated what we mean by “early” in the context of potty training.
-We can apply a parent-led method of potty “learning” right from birth, which is naturally followed by formal teaching from around 18 months 14.
+We can apply a parent-led method of potty “learning” right from birth, which is naturally followed by formal teaching from around 12 months 14.
 This is a far cry from teaching babies to firstly ignore their natural instincts, become accustomed to soiling and wetting a nappy, and then have this learning reversed later down the line after years of continuous nappy dependence.

 Knowing when to use a potty